chipmango-design/silicon_dreams/README.md

 To learn more and get started, visit https://tinytapeout.com.

+## What is Silicon Dreams?

+Silicon Dreams wraps that same tapeout pipeline in a course narrative: you're an independent hardware contractor commissioned to replace the relay-logic elevator controller in a nine-floor building, Mango Tower.
+Across three modules you design the controller's FSM, harden it against a fault-injection gauntlet, and finally ship a hardened multi-module design to the shuttle.
+Learn more at [chipmango.io/silicon-dreams](https://chipmango.io/silicon-dreams).

 ## Set up your Verilog project

 1. Add your Verilog files to the `src` folder.
-2. Edit the [info.yaml](info.yaml) and update information about your project, paying special attention to the `source_files` and `top_module` properties.
-If you are upgrading an existing Tiny Tapeout project, check out our [online info.yaml migration tool](https://tinytapeout.github.io/tt-yaml-upgrade-tool/).
+2. Edit [info.yaml](info.yaml) and update information about your project, paying special attention to the `source_files` and `top_module` properties.
+If you are upgrading an existing Tiny Tapeout project, check out the [online info.yaml migration tool](https://tinytapeout.github.io/tt-yaml-upgrade-tool/).
 3. Edit [docs/info.md](docs/info.md) and add a description of your project.
 4. Adapt the testbench to your design.
 See [test/README.md](test/README.md) for more information.

 The GitHub action will automatically build the ASIC files using [LibreLane](https://www.zerotoasiccourse.com/terminology/librelane/).

-## Enable GitHub actions to build the results page
+## Enable GitHub Actions to build the results page

 - [Enabling GitHub Pages](https://tinytapeout.com/faq/#my-github-action-is-failing-on-the-pages-part)